Romanmc72/hello-world/README.md

 # hello-world

-waddap booger eaters.
+Waddap booger eaters.
 My name is Roman and I am new to github.

-just poking around...
+Just poking around...